neiluz/neiluz/README.md

 - 🤝 I’m looking for help with **Data Science in NLP and good social projects.**

-- ⚡ Fun fact I'm a geek for Korean dramas, Harry Potter, and The Lord of the Rings.
+- ⚡ Fun fact: I'm a geek for **Korean dramas, Harry Potter, and The Lord of the Rings**.

 - 📫 How to reach me **https://www.linkedin.com/in/neivyslgonzalezg/**

-- 👨‍💻 My first project in Data Science **https://github.com/neiluz/IT_Academy_ProyectoFinal**
+- 👨‍💻 My first project in Data Science:  **https://github.com/neiluz/IT_Academy_ProyectoFinal**

 <h3 align="left">Connect with me:</h3>
 <p align="left">